 COLLEGE PREP students will take all regular level courses.
 These classes will meet state diploma requirements.

-COLLEGE PREP WITH DISTINCTION students will take a combination of Honors, MOWR and College Prep courses.
+COLLEGE PREP WITH DISTINCTION students will take a combination of Honors, DE, AP and College Prep courses.
 A student must have at least four full Honors level credits.

 HONORS students will take all Honors courses offered with only “one course off track” (ex. student takes a regular English instead of Honors English).
 Typically, students cannot be “off track” for Math or Science courses due to pre-requisites and pacing (ex.
 A student cannot take Honors Physics or AP Chemistry without having had Honors Chemistry I or the appropriate math pre-requisite).

 Please note that an Honor Graduate is different from an Honors Diploma.
 An Honors Graduate maintains a 90 or above numerical grade average.
 An Honors Track student simply took the highest courses offered at RTCA.

 To calculate the student’s GPA for eligibility for the HOPE Scholarship in college, the Guidance Counselor will upload transcripts to the Georgia Student Finance Commission website after each school year.
 Final transcript calculations are done by the Georgia Student Finance Commission.
 Graduating students must also reflect 4 courses of rigor on the high school transcript in order to receive the HOPE Scholarship.
 Please note that all extra points awarded for Honors and AP courses are stripped by Georgia Futures for HOPE calculations.